-I am pleased to present the Annual Report of the Surface Rights Board of the Province of British Columbia for the fiscal year April 1, 2023, to March 31, 2024.
+I am pleased to present the Annual Report of the Surface Rights Board of the Province of British Columbia for the fiscal year April 1, 2024, to March 31, 2025.
 The Report is submitted in accordance with section 59.2 of the Administrative Tribunals Act.

-This Annual Report captures the important work of the Board with a mandate as an independent, neutral arbiter of disputes respecting compensation and terms of access between private landowners and persons or companies requiring surface access to private land to explore for, develop or produce subsurface resources.
+This Annual Report captures the important work of the Board with a mandate as an independent, neutral arbiter of disputes respecting compensation and terms of access between private landowners and companies requiring surface access to private land to explore for, develop or produce subsurface resources.

 The Board acknowledges the Indigenous peoples on whose traditional territories the various members of this Board sit and recognize the historic relationships Indigenous peoples have had and continue to have with the land.
-Recent Board appointments reflect the Board's commitment for diversity, equity and inclusion to ensure the Board is representative of all British Columbians.
+Recent Board appointments reflect the Board's commitment to ensure the Board is representative of all British Columbians.